 Frequently Asked Questions

-Snap-in dentures combine the advantages of dental implants and conventional dentures.
-They are sometimes called implant-supported dentures or overdentures and are a more permanent alternative.
-The denture is supported by metal posts implanted in the jawbone and not just by the gums.
+Snap-On dentures combine the advantages of dental implants and conventional dentures.
+They are sometimes called implant-supported dentures or overdentures.
+The denture is supported by metal posts implanted in the jawbone and not just by the gums thus making your dentures much more comfortable.